This a curated list of the digital marketing tools and resources I use personally, and recommend for building and running your online business.

 I use different types of hosting for different requirements — everything from inexpensive Shared Hosting with Bluehost, through virtual Cloud Servers, to Dedicated Servers which are specialist pieces of kit physically bought and built by me, located in bombproof Datacentres with T1 connections.
 There is no one size fits all, it’s a question of picking the solution that is most appropriate for your needs and budget.

-For smaller requirements, and particularly when you are just starting out, you want something that is quick, easy and cheap.
+When you are just starting out, you want something that is quick, easy and cheap.
 For this I use Bluehost shared hosting which is about as cheap as you can get, but works absolutely fine.
 You will see lots of people online complaining about Bluehost (and every other hosting company for that matter!), but often these people have unrealistic expectations — they are usually trying to get a Rolls Royce for the price of a Skoda and then moaning when they don’t get it.

 I’ve never had any problems with Bluehost, and you certainly can’t knock them for the cost of their basic service.
 When you grow and need more, you can upgrade to their Cloud and Dedicated Servers, so you have an upgrade path when you need it.
 Their setup and installation process for WordPress sites and Blogs is particularly easy — you can do it in 10 minutes as I showed in this article.